 Caffeine is the most popular stimulant worldwide.
-It greatly affects brain functions like memory and focus.
+The impact of caffeine on memory and focus is great.
 A study at Johns Hopkins University found that caffeine can boost long-term memory.

 Participants who took 200-milligram caffeine tablets after studying images could better tell them apart from similar ones the next day.
 This study, led by Michael Yassa, showed that caffeine makes memories stronger.
 It also helps keep them from being forgotten, especially in tasks that need hard discrimination or pattern separation.